psychemedia/storytelling-notes/soul_cages.md

 *By the Laws*, is, as is well known, a softening down of a very solemn asseveration.
 If taken literally, people may fancy it an oath not very binding in the mouth of an Irishman, who is seldom distinguished by his profound veneration for the Statute Book.
 This, however, only proves that law and justice in Ireland were essentially different things; for sir John Davies, himself a lawyer, remarked, long since, how fond the natives were of justice; and it is to be hoped that a regular and impartial administration will speedily impress them as synonimes on the mnids of the Irish peasantry.

 Few need to be informed that the lower orders in Ireland, although their tone is different, speak the English language more grammatically than those of the same rank in England.
-The word *yez* or *youz* affords an instance of their attention to etymology; for as they employ *you* in speaking ot a single person, they naturally enough imagined that it should be employed in the plural when addressed to more than one.
+The word *yez* or *youz* affords an instance of their attention to etymology; for as they employ *you* in speaking to a single person, they naturally enough imagined that it should be employed in the plural when addressed to more than one.

 "A hair of the dog that bit him," is the common recommendation of an old toper to a young one, on the morning after a debauch.